section-engineering-education/engineering-education/content/articles/introduction-to-unity-engine/index.md

 Now we need to change the properties of the cube to make it suitable for a lower body part.

-First, we click on the “cube” then press `R`, now we can extend the length of all the planes and change them in any direction we want.
+First, we click on the “cube” and then press `R`, now we can extend the length of all the planes and change them in any direction we want.

 Change the name of the cube by clicking on it on the hierarchy and renaming it to `Lower body`.
-After extending the planes of the object, it should something like this.
+After extending the planes of the object, it should look something like this.

 ![Carbody_1](/engineering-education/introduction-to-unity-engine/carbody_1.png)

-Now we need to make the upper body of the car, but instead of making the whole process all over, we could duplicate the lower body of the car but clicking on it from the hierarchy and renaming it to the upper body, after that the two objects will be inside each other, so you click on the object from the scene and click W to move the upper body on top of the lower body.
+Now we need to make the upper body of the car, but instead of making the whole process all over again, we could duplicate the lower body of the car by clicking on it from the hierarchy and renaming it to the upper body, after that, the two objects will be inside each other, so you click on the object from the scene and click W to move the upper body on top of the lower body.

 The second part of this is to reshape the upper body and make it smaller, in order to do so click on `R` then click on the little cube inside the upper body and move the mouse to the left to make it smaller or the right to make it bigger.
 Rename the upper body from the hierarchy and reshape it to look something like this.